MichaelVerdegaal/tsdda/README.md

 # Python-DDA

 This package implements Domain Data Augmentation (DDA) methods in Python, for time-series data.

 Dataset augmentation is a technique used to create and diversify your dataset, primarily to improve machine learning models.
 When we're speaking of data augmentation techniques for time-series, we can categorize them into specific categories:

 - The time domain, which represents how a signal changes over time
 - The frequency domain, which represents the same singal, but in its underlying frequencies

 This package implements augmentation methods for domains, all in NumPy.

-___
+______________________________________________________________________

 Pre-existing time-series augmentation packages do exist, but (to my awareness) none of them contain the most cutting-edge techniques for augmentation, which is the motivation of this library.

 This package will be designed with these goals:

 - Easy to expand | It should be easy to implement new techniques into this package, so you can rapidly integrate cutting-edge solutions into your own project.
 - Freedom | The user should have the freedom to make use of these techniques however they want, with the only restraints being the ones that are strictly necessary for to make each technique work.
 This also means a minimal amount of dependencies (i.e. no PyTorch requirements for your technique if it's not really needed, looking at you here researchers!).
 - Minimalism | The user should be able to rapidly augment their data with a minimal amount of code.
 This probably means no ML-based augmentations for now, if you're interested in that, see [TSGM](https://github.com/AlexanderVNikitin/tsgm) perhaps.

+This does come with some caveats.
+For example, the original STAug implementation augments series as a part of a neural network training loop, splitting the data into a 'train' and 'forecast' set.
+As we want our implementations to be more broadly applicable, we work on the basis here that we input a single signal as a whole, and output a single signal as a whole.
+This slight modification stops the techniques from being limited to just neural net forecasting models.

 ## Techniques

 Techniques will be categorized in two ways, single-augment and dual-augment.
 Single-augment augmentations input 1 time-series, and will output 1 time-series.
 Dual augment augmentations input 2 time-series, and output 1 time-series.

 Both time-domain and frequency-domain augmentations can be found in one of these categories.

 ### Single augmentations